EmilienD/radionnettiste/README.md

 This project "emulates" a traditional fm radio.
 It works as a "carousel", where the only commands are previous and next radio in a circular list.
-It uses puppetteer to access the web radios of a select few stations.
+It uses VLC to access the web radio streams of a select few stations.
+The code base also contains a first attempt using puppeteer which turned out to be much too slow and unstable to be useful.

 ## Install

-`npm i` or whatever equivalent in you favorite package manager.
-This program assumes there's a version of chrome installed at `/usr/bin/google-chrome`.
+The program is a bash script, and needs VLC installed

 ## Start

-`node index.js`
+`./radionnetiste.sh stream-list.txt`

 ## Motivation